Trajectory based models. Evaluation of minmax pricing bounds: Introduction

+The financial context is of a riskless bond with zero interest rates and one risky asset.
+We consider a financial discrete market $\Me=\Se^{\mathcal{W}} \times \He$, elements $\{{\bf S}_i= (S_i, W_i, m)\} \in \Swe$ are {\it trajectories}.
+Coordinates $S_i$ are the values of the tradable underlying while the variable $W_i$, possibly vector valued, represents values of other observable financial variables used to define the trajectory set (the coordinate $m$ is described later). $H = \{H_i\} \in \mathcal{H}$ are functions $H_i: \mathcal{S}^{\mathcal{W}}\rightarrow \mathbb{R}$ representing the trading strategies.
+The general class of models included in the formalism allow for certain arbitrage opportunities while, at the same time, providing a fair price interval for options without introducing logical or practical inconsistencies.

-We present general and rigorous computational results that allow to evaluate the global minmax optimization, defining the price interval, by means of an iterative algorithm.
-To efficiently deal with the local optimization, a geometric algorithm, the so called {\it convex hull}, was introduced informally in \cite{BJN} and used to reduce the local minmax to a single maximization.
+We present effective and rigorous results that allow to evaluate the super- and sub-replication pricing interval $[\Vdo(S_0,Z,\Me),\Vup(S_0,Z,\Me)]$ given by a minmax optimization in \cite{deganoI} (see Definition \ref{conditionalBounds} in the present paper).
+The resulting algorithm is a dynamic programming based optimization applicable to general trajectory sets $\Swe$.
+To efficiently deal with the resulting local minmax optimization, we propose a geometric procedure consisting in computing the convex hull of a set of future stock values (see Section \ref{sec:convexEnvelope}).
+This represents the so called {\it convex hull algorithm} (introduced informally in \cite{BJN}) but here made rigurous and extended to a general setting.
+In contrast to available methods evaluating the convex hull (\cite{andrew}, for example) we isolate a relevant sector of the convex hull containing the required solution.
+Moreover, our approach works for the case of an infinite number of points, its end effect is to reduce the local minmax to a single maximization.
 This last step is achieved by parametrizing the hedging parameter by a geometric ratio and represents the essence of the convex hull algorithm.
-The hedging ratio is a discretized version of the delta hedging term appearing in the stochastic setting.
-We provide a formal analysis of the procedure while extending it to a general setting.
-If the payoff function is convex the maximization coincides with the result in \cite{Roorda}.
+The hedging ratio is a discretized version of the delta hedging term appearing in the stochastic setting and gives an optimal hedging.
+We provide a formal analysis of the procedure in a general setting.

-A general example of a trajectory set was introduced and explained with some detail in \cite{deganoI}, specific instances of that model allow for trajectory dependent values of quadratic variation.
-The paper develops further this class of examples, in particular, values of $W_i$ are proposed and related to observable characteristics of an observable chart $x(t)$ up to time $t_i$.
-Examples for $W_i$ could be quadratic variation, time, business time, etc., the latter interpreted as the volume of transactions along $x(t)$ up to time $t_i$.
-A particular case, dealing with sampled quadratic variation, is developed with some detail in Section \ref{quadraticVariationCase}.
-Necessary conditions satisfied by chart samples are obtained based on how investors interact with chart data in an operational way.
-The trajectory examples $\mathcal{S}^{\mathcal{W}}$ presented in the paper substantially generalize the basic example introduced in \cite{BJN}.
-In particular, our trajectory sets allow the presence of $0$-neutral nodes which are arbitrage nodes.